matthoffman/rcq/README.md

 # Resource Constraining Queue #

+## What is RCQ? ##

+RCQ ("Resource Constraining Queue") is a set of utilities for building work queues that try to adapt to the available resources on the worker.
+It is centered around a simple [java.util.concurrent.BlockingQueue](https://docs.oracle.com/javase/8/docs/api/?java/util/concurrent/BlockingQueue.html) wrapper, but it also contains a number of utility classes that could be used independently.

+The definition of "available resources" is left to an implementation of a simple [interface](https://github.com/matthoffman/rcq/blob/master/src/main/java/com/quantumretail/constraint/ConstraintStrategy.java); it is easy to extend RCQ to fit any definition of "available resource" you can imagine.
+Out of the box, RCQ can attempt to adapt based on:
+ * System load average
+ * CPU utilization
+ * Available JVM heap memory

 ## Why RCQ? ##

-RCQ ("Resource Constraining Queue") is a blocking queue that attempts to only return an item if the system has available resources.
-The definition of "available resources" is left to an implementation of a simple interface; it is easy to extend RCQ to fit any definition you can imagine.
-There are, however, a number of good implementations available out-of-the-box that use the JVM's built-in resource monitoring to measure system load.

-RCQ is intended to be used as the queue given in the constructor to a java.util.concurrent.ThreadPoolExecutor, i.e:
+Often, when implementing producer-consumer patterns, we end up setting the number of consumers based on some heuristic: maybe it's some multiplier on the number of CPUs, or maybe it's some default that is left to the user to configure.
+Sometimes this works fine -- with a perfectly CPU-bound workload on an otherwise unloaded machine, `# workers == # CPUs` should be ideal.

+But the workload isn't perfectly CPU-bound, or the machine is shared with other tasks, or when tasks can be memory-bound or disk bound, these heuristics are far from ideal.

+RCQ is intended to get a bit closer to the ideal, with minimal intervention.
+By default it does that by monitoring the available resources on the node (JVM heap, CPU utilization, or anything else via a custom [ResourceMonitor](https://github.com/matthoffman/rcq/blob/master/src/main/java/com/quantumretail/resourcemon/ResourceMonitor.java)) and then only returning an item from `queue.poll()` or `queue.take()` if it thinks there are sufficient resources available to execute them.
+However, it can be configured in a number of ways, and there are a many places where you can hook into it to influence its behavior beyond the default.

+## Examples ##

+At its simplest, RCQ can be used along with java.util.concurrent.ThreadPoolExecutor to have an automatically-adjusting local executor service:

-    ResourceConstrainingQueue resourceConstrainingQueue = ResourceConstrainingQueues.defaultQueue();
+    ResourceConstrainingQueue resourceConstrainingQueue = new ResourceConstrainingQueue.defaultQueue();
-    ExecutorService executor = new ThreadPoolExecutor(minThreads, maxThreads, 0L, TimeUnit.MILLISECONDS, resourceConstrainingQueue);
+    ExecutorService executor = new ThreadPoolExecutor(1, maxThreads, 0L, TimeUnit.MILLISECONDS, resourceConstrainingQueue);

 In this way, calling `executor.submit(foo)` will only execute "foo" once the system has available resources.
-The alternative is often creating an ThreadPoolExecutor with a number of threads equal to the number of available processors, or something similar, but that will load the system only if the tasks never block for IO.
-And it doesn't take memory or other resources into account at all.
+This is functionally equivalent to:

+    ExecutorService executor = Executors.newFixedThreadPool(1, Runtime.getRuntime().availableProcessors());

+except that the executor returned by `newFixedThreadPool(1, Runtime.getRuntime().availableProcessors())` will always execute as many tasks in parallel as there are processors in the system, and will not adjust for tasks that block for I/O or have memory constraints.

 RCQ is implemented as a wrapper around another queue (a "decorator pattern"), with the default delegate queue being a java.util.concurrent.LinkedBlockingQueue.
-You may provide your own delegate if you prefer PriorityQueue semantics, or a different BlockingQueue implementation.
-RCQ makes no presumptions on the behavior of its delegate beyond those defined by the BlockingQueue interface.
+You may provide your own delegate if you prefer different behavior -- RCQ makes no presumptions on the behavior of its delegate beyond those defined by the BlockingQueue interface.

+For example:

+### Priority Queue
+Replacing the default LinkedBlockingQueue with an implementation of PriorityQueue can ensure that tasks are executed in priority order.

+    ResourceConstrainingQueue resourceConstrainingQueue = new ResourceConstrainingQueue(new MyPriorityQueueImpl(), TaskTrackers.<T>defaultTaskTracker(), 100L);
+    ExecutorService executor = new ThreadPoolExecutor(1, maxThreads, 0L, TimeUnit.MILLISECONDS, resourceConstrainingQueue);

+### Distributed Queue
+Use a Queue implementation provided by a distributed caching library (Hazelcast, Infinispan, Apache Ignite) for simple resource-bound distributed task execution:

+    // replace with any distributed queue implementation, as desired BlockingQueue distributedTaskQueue = Hazelcast.newHazelcastInstance(new Config()).getQueue("tasks");
+    ResourceConstrainingQueue resourceConstrainingQueue = new ResourceConstrainingQueue(distributedTaskQueue, TaskTrackers.<T>defaultTaskTracker(), 100L);
+    ExecutorService executor = new ThreadPoolExecutor(1, maxThreads, 0L, TimeUnit.MILLISECONDS, resourceConstrainingQueue);

+Note that since each worker is wrapping the distributed queue locally, each worker will scale their execution as needed.
+So your cluster can support heterogenous workers without further effort.

+(Note that RCQ was originally used in a manner similar to this, but with RabbitMQ providing the underlying distributed queue).

 ## Some things that RCQ does *not* do ##